polarbart/HexcellsAI/README.md

    - If the variable is true the hexagon is blue and vice versa
  - The constraints imposed by the hints (such as `k`, `{k}`, or `-k-`) are encoded in a boolean formula `B`
    - By definition this formula is satisfiable since there exists a solution to the game
- - `A` contains the truth values of the non orange hexagons i. e. the hexagons whose truth value is already known / determined
+ - The set `A` contains the truth values of the non orange hexagons i. e. the hexagons whose truth value is already known / determined
- - The true value of a orange hexagon is then determined by contradiction
+ - The truth value of an orange hexagon is then determined by contradiction
    - E. g. in order to test if a hexagon is blue, it is assumed that this hexagon is not blue.
-     If it this makes the boolean formula `B` unsatisfiable then the hexagon must be blue.
+     If this makes the boolean formula `B` unsatisfiable then the hexagon must be blue.
-     If the boolean formula is still satisfiable then the truth value of that hexagons remains unknown.
+     If the boolean formula is still satisfiable then the truth value of that hexagon remains unknown.
- - The following algorithm repeatedly tries to determine the the truth value of for each hexagon until all truth values have been determined
+ - The following algorithm repeatedly tries to determine the truth value of each hexagon until all truth values have been determined
    - Note that the game is always solvable without guessing.
      Therefore, there always exists at least one hexagon whose truth value can be determined.